Copyfraud: Digital libraries

-Art and photography: Publishers have often placed copyright notices and restrictions on their reproductions of public domain artwork and photos.
+Publishers have often placed copyright notices and restrictions on their reproductions of public domain artwork and photos.
 However, there is no copyright for reproduction, whether by photograph or even a painted reproduction, since there is no original creativity.
 One famous court case which explained that was Bridgeman Art Library v.
 Corel Corp. in 1999: The "skill, labor or judgment merely in the process of copying cannot confer originality".
 (Note: "The Court is persuaded that its original conclusion that Bridgeman's transparencies are not copyrightable under British law was correct.")
 Despite the clear ruling of a US federal court, however, Mazzone notes that the Bridgeman Art Library has been "undeterred by its loss in court and continues to assert copyright in reproductions" of countless public domain works by famous artists of previous centuries, such as Camille Pissarro.
 (Note: Portion of Bridgeman's Terms and Conditions: "Unless otherwise indicated, all of the content featured or displayed on the Site, including, but not limited to, text, graphics, data, photographic images, moving images, sound, illustrations, software and the selection and arrangement thereof ("Bridgeman Images Content"), is owned by Bridgeman Images, its licensors or its third-party image partners.
 All elements of the Site, including the Bridgeman Images Content, are protected by copyright, trademark, patent, trade secret and other intellectual property laws and treaties.")

 Mazzone also uses the example of Corbis, founded by Bill Gates, which was merged with Getty Images, a similar stock photo company.
 Getty has over 200 million items for sale, most of which have been scanned and digitized to be sold and distributed online.
 Its vast collection includes many images of two-dimensional public domain works.
 Other digital libraries, including ARTstor and Art Resource, have claimed copyright over images they supply and imposed restrictions on how the images can be used.